sablier-labs/v2-core/README.md

   SPDX headers), see [`LICENSE-GPL.md`](./GPL-LICENSE.md).
 - Several files in `src/abstracts/`, `src/libraries/`, `script`, and `test` may also be licensed under `GPL-3.0-or-later` (as indicated in their SPDX headers), see [`LICENSE-GPL.md`](./GPL-LICENSE.md).
-- All other files in `test/` remain unlicensed (as indicated in their SPDX headers).
+- Many files in `test/` remain unlicensed (as indicated in their SPDX headers).